Interview

 books and records but it's much bigger than the money.
 We have got to

 build.
 We have got to invest.
-We have to plant the seeds and be patient
+We have to plant the seeds and be

 so that this next phase grows properly and strong.
 We have to allow for